uc-cdis/gen3.org/content/resources/user/gen3-client.md

 ### Local Submission History

 The application will keep track of which local files have already been submitted to avoid potential duplication in submissions.
-This information is kept in a JSON file in the "logs" directory under the same user folder as where the `config` file lives, for example:
+This information is kept in a .JSON file in the "logs" directory under the same user folder as where the `config` file lives, for example:

 ```
 Mac/Linux: /Users/demo/.gen3/logs/<your_config_name>_succeeded_log.json